 English Language Proficiency: If English is not your native/primary language, you will need to prove proficiency through one of these three methods:

 - TOEFL Score: The SOJC requires a minimum score of 600 (paper test) or 100 (online test).

 - IELTS Score: The UO requires a minimum Academic score of at least 7.0 overall band.

 - Degree from English-Speaking Country: Submit degree transcripts proving you have received a bachelor’s degree or higher from a regionally accredited U.S. institution or from an institution in Australia, Canada (excluding Quebec), Ireland, New Zealand, or the United Kingdom.

 Step 2: Fill out the online graduate application on the Division of Graduate Studies website.

 This form has two parts: the UO Division of Graduate Studies application and the SOJC’s graduate application.
 There is a nonrefundable $70 application fee ($90 for international students).

 Step 3: Check the status of your application.

 After applying, you can review the status of your application anytime through our online application system.
-Admissions decisions are typically made within 4–6 weeks of the application deadline.
+Admissions decisions will be made by the end of April.